 Now you need to connect Bluetooth headphones to Mac all over again, and the problem should disappear.

 Can’t connect two Bluetooth headphones Mac recognizes

 The beauty of Mac’s Bluetooth menu is that it lets you add any number of Bluetooth-enabled devices, from keyboards to headphones.
-Sometimes, however, it might malfunction and not allow you to add two Bluetooth headphones at the same time.
+Sometimes, however, it might malfunction and not allow you to add two wireless headphones at the same time.